Thursday, March 19, 2026

 The worst part?
 The game is technically finished.
 Templates, card mechanics, balance, everything core is locked in.
 It’s well-tuned, it’s fun, it’s unique, it’s got legs.
 But I have zero drive left to actually assemble it, polish the last edges, and ship the damn thing.

 It’s not even that Deadrun itself is the problem—the concept still holds up, the execution is solid.
 It’s just… not what I want to be pouring my soul into right now.
-I’ve got a mountain of other game ideas screaming for attention, and I’m a one-man team who’s already juggling YouTube, the podcast, writing books, a full-time job, endless meetings, and trying to be a decent husband.
+I’ve got a mountain of other game ideas screaming for attention, and I’m a one-man team who’s already juggling making other games, writing books, a full-time job, endless meetings, and trying to be a decent husband.

 Deadrun is 250+ cards where I handle literally every single piece—art direction, writing, design, testing, everything—and because I want it to be the absolute best version of itself, if it’s taking this long just to wrap the final stretch, then it’s not the moment.
 I need to shelve it properly until I’m actually excited to face it again.
 That moment isn’t now.